wormhole-foundation/demo-ntt-solana-multisig-tools/README.md

 ```

 ### 3. `transferOwnershipMainnet.ts`
 Handles the transfer of NTT program ownership to a Squads vault on mainnet in addition to the Squads UI.
+⚠️ **Warning:** Your entered multisig address address is not the same as the vault address!

 Run the script using the following command: